 In May 2021, Ofwat set out draft decisions to support £862 million of new, green investment projects.

 This package of new investment includes help to eliminate harm caused by storm overflows and trial the creation of two new bathing rivers; collaborating with local partners to reduce the risk of flooding, protect habitats, and cut pollution; and innovative improvements in drinking water treatment and supply.
-These proposals will help to restore and create a natural environment that current and future generations can be proud of.
+This action will help to restore and create a natural environment that current and future generations can be proud of.